Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Results

+The residuals for model ng1 fitted to the complete dataset are shown in the middle panel of Figure~\ref{fig:residuals}.
+Comparison of the top and middle panel of the Figure shows that inclusion of the NGA removes most of the long-term trends as a function of time visible in the gr0 solution.
+Modest systematic trends remain in the vicinity of perihelion, especially in the right ascension residuals.

+The remaining systematics of solution ng1 near perihelion likely arises from residual tailward biases.
+This is plausible given that \trei{} was both more active in the vicinity of perihelion and observed at lower solar elongation, conditions that may enhance systematic errors in astrometric measurements.
+An additional contribution may stem from the simplifying assumptions of the adopted NGA model relative to the more complex physics of the outgassing process, particularly its directional geometry \citep[e.g.,][]{Yang_ea:2026}.

-The overall RMS of the residuals for the ng1 solution is lower than for the gravity-only solution, and the non-gravitational acceleration parameters are tightly constrained (within $\approx 5\%$).
-The reduced chi-square for this solution is $0.260$, indicating that the adopted observational uncertainties are likely conservative.
+Compared with the gravity-only solution, the RMS of the residuals for the ng1 solution is lower, and the NGA parameters are tightly constrained (within a few percent).
 Overall, the comparison between models gr0 and ng1 provides strong dynamical evidence that a purely gravitational description of the motion is incomplete.

 Non-symmetric outgassing with respect to perihelion may affect the determination of the NGA parameters and contribute to their systematic uncertainty.
 To assess whether such effects are supported by the data, we compare the parameters obtained with model ng1 when restricting the dataset to pre- and post-perihelion observations.
-Since the orbital fits restricted to the pre- and post-perihelion data yielded large uncertainties on $A_3$, the corresponding solutions were repeated with $A_3=0$ held fixed in order to assess the impact on the remaining non-gravitational parameters.

-Apart from the larger uncertainties expected from the reduced number of observations, the pre- and post-perihelion fits yield estimates of the transverse NGA parameter, $A_2$, that are mutually inconsistent, regardless of whether $A_3$ is also included in the fit.
-On the other hand, the NGA parameters from the pre-perihelion fit remain compatible, within their much larger uncertainty, with those obtained from the full dataset.
-These results may indicate the presence of non-symmetric outgassing \citep[see, e.g.,][]{Krolikowska_Dyczynski:2013}.

-For the ng1c solution, the normal NGA component, $A_3$, is significantly larger than the transverse component, $A_2$, the latter being consistent with zero within uncertainties.
-This likely explains why the ng1d solution, which assumes $A_3 = 0$, yields a comparatively poorer fit than ng1c.
-In contrast, the two pre-perihelion fits, ng1a and ng1b, are of comparable quality.
-We also note that the magnitude of the NGA scaled to 1 au, $A$, is consistent across all ng1-type solutions, with the exception of ng1d.

-Finally, model ng2, which introduces the delay parameter $DT$ as an additional degree of freedom, yields a modest improvement in both the residual RMS and the reduced chi-square relative to the symmetric ng1 solution, and comparable post-fit residuals (see Figure~\ref{fig:residuals_ng2}).
-The osculating orbital elements and NGA parameters of orbital solutions ng1 and ng2 are given in Table~\ref{tab:elts}.